dargmuesli/nuxt-cookie-control/README.md

     //block iframes to prevent them from adding additional cookies
     blockIframe: true,

+    //or if you want to set initialState to false (default value for initialState is true)
+    blockIframe: {
+      initialState: false
+    },

     //position of cookie bar:
     //'top-left', 'top-right', 'top-full',
     //'bottom-left', 'bottom-right', 'bottom-full'